chaofanqw/prompt_injection_survey/README.md

 3. **Evaluation Section:** This aligns with the manual attack prompt construction process.
 Users select the LLM to evaluate prompt injection effectiveness and decide on the number of evaluation rounds.

-Upon clicking the ``Generate Attack Prompt'' button, a summary table displaying the evaluation results for each automated constructed attack prompt and its corresponding prompt injection effectiveness will appear.
+Upon clicking the "Generate Attack Prompt" button, a summary table displaying the evaluation results for each automated constructed attack prompt and its corresponding prompt injection effectiveness will appear.
 Detailed construction history and evaluation information can be accessed by expanding the corresponding accordion buttons.